-Contract for difference (CFD) is a financial trading strategy whereby the traders do not need to own the actual assets before they can make profits.
-All you need to do is speculate the price of the assets.
-If the predictions correct, you will take the difference in the price as profit, while if the prediction is wrong, that price difference will be taken as a loss.
+A contract for difference (CFD) is a financial trading strategy whereby traders do not need to actually own the assets they trade.
+With CFDs, you speculate on the price of an asset.
+If the prediction is correct, you will take the difference in the price as profit, while if the prediction is wrong, that price difference will be taken as a loss.

 |💼 Provider Type:||Broker|